microsoft/appcenter-sdk-apple/README.md

     import MobileCenterCrashes
     ```

+### 2. Start the SDK

-2. **Start the SDK:** Mobile Center provides developers with three modules to get started: `MobileCenter` (required), `MobileCenterAnalytics` and `MobileCenterCrashes`.
+Mobile Center provides developers with three modules to get started: `MobileCenter` (required), `MobileCenterAnalytics` and `MobileCenterCrashes` (both are optional).
 In order to use Mobile Center services, you need to opt in for the module(s) that you'd like, meaning by default no modules are started and you will have to explicitly call each of them, both Analytics and Crashes, when starting the SDK.

     **Objective-C**
     Insert the following line to start the SDK in your app's AppDelegate.m class in the `didFinishLaunchingWithOptions` method.